-Any building constructed up until the year 2000 has a high probability of containing asbestos.
+Approximately one third of all homes in Australia contain asbestos products.
+On 31st December 2003 asbestos was banned in Australia.
+Therefore any building constructed up until then has a high probability of containing asbestos.
 Remember, if you’re planning to renovate or partially demolish a building, have a survey done first to identify if asbestos containing material is present.
-If it is, contact your local asbestos removalist.
+If it is, contact your local Licensed asbestos removalist.

 Yes – as long as strict guidelines are followed.
 Bagging and wrapping asbestos pieces is essential in any sort of removal – and dumping asbestos-containing materials can only be done on authorised sites.
-We advise you leave this to the asbestos specialists.
+We advise you to leave this to the Licensed asbestos removalists.

 Recognition means everything when it comes to asbestos.
 From sticking up posters on-site to equipping your team with knowledge of asbestos dangers through the HazardCo app, educating your workers could be the difference between life and death.

-There are many asbestos training courses available online for additional education and training.
+There are many asbestos awareness and training courses available online and face to face for further education and training.